 The MMIP delivers positive societal benefits at a reasonable cost yielding a benefit of $1.10 for every $1 invested.

 - Reduces travel times by 44% for transit vehicles

 - Relieves traffic through a travel time savings of 15% or $3.28 billion

 - Provides 45 minutes in trip planning time savings

 - Curbs pollution with a 13% reduction in vehicle emissions due to less congestion and faster travel times

 - Reduces traffic fatalities and serious injuries by 13% due to less congestion and faster travel times

 Expanding the Georgia Express Lanes Network

-The MMIP includes four express lanes projects, which will expand the Georgia Express Lanes network.
+The MMIP includes five express lanes projects, which will expand the Georgia Express Lanes network.
 Express lanes are travel options for motorists and bus transit customers to bypass congestion for a free-flowing commute.
 The lanes are a choice that provide more reliable trip times and improve traffic flow.